chalaev/cl-signal-handler/README.md

 2.  saves a message in a file "by", and
 3.  sends `kill` signal to the server thus letting it know that the message is ready to be read.

-After receiving the `kill` signal, the LISP code checks every hook it has.
-A hook is a `cons`; its `car` is the sub-directory name `sdir`.
+After receiving the `kill` signal, `signal-handler` package checks every hook it has.
+A hook is a `cons`; its `car` is the sub-directory name.
-If this sub-directory exists, the hook is activated, and its `cdr` (which is a function) is called with a string argument read from the file named "by" residing in `sdir`.
+If this sub-directory exists, the hook is activated, and its `cdr` (which is a function) is called with a single argument: the sub-directory name.

-After that the file "by" is erased by the LISP code.
+After that the file "by" is erased by the LISP code (client that uses `signal-handler` package).
-In this way the sender is notified that the message has been received, and now the sender must delete the sub-directory `sdir` in order to allow others to send messages to LISP code.
+In this way the client (shell script  [tell](generated/tell)) is notified that the message has been received, and now the server is ready to accept another request.
+The sender deletes the sub-directory `sdir` in order to allow others to send messages to LISP code.

-<a id="orge42b9e0"></a>
+<a id="orgd5542ae"></a>

 # Files

 1.  [signal-handler.org](signal-handler.org) is the main file containing most of the code with comments,
-2. [Makefile](Makefile) compiles [generated/example.lisp](generated/example.lisp) into `generated/example.bin` and launches it,
+2. [Makefile](Makefile) compiles [generated/example.lisp](generated/example.lisp) into `generated/example.bin` and launches it, and
-3.  [make.org](make.org) contains log messages displayed by sucessfull `make` command, and
-4.  [packaged/signal-handler.tbz](packaged/signal-handler.tbz) is the package archive.
+3.  [packaged/signal-handler.tbz](packaged/signal-handler.tbz) is the package archive.

-<a id="org909ce94"></a>
+<a id="org7cd101f"></a>

 # Motivation